blacknight94/2023HackUMBc/README.md

 My contributions:
 - i was responsible for front end developement utilizing HTML and CSS as well as flask to run a local verison of the website.
 This was my first time doing any front end developement.
+  (p.s. the reason my commits dont show up was due to me having a typo in my email for git config)

 common packages needed for website to work numpy